 Despite the power of seeing a property from a birds-eye-view, real estate photography in Longmont should extend beyond the property lines.
 Give would-be buyers a sense of the neighborhood, area parks, gathering points, and the proximity to major roads for their daily commute.

-Aerial Photos are Sometimes a Better Fit than Real Estate Drone Photos
+Aerial Photos are Sometimes a Better Fit

 With so much importance given to real estate drones, realtors should also understand that they’re not always necessary or worth the investment.
 If the property is located next to an empty field or home that doesn’t maximize your listing, you may want to stick to elevated aerial photos instead.
-You can still add overhead photos to your listing that elevate your listing, but without the comprehensive birds-eye-view that captures everything surrounding the property.
+You can still add overhead photos to your listing that elevate your listing, but without the comprehensive birds-eye view that captures everything surrounding the property.

 Aerial Images Aren’t Always Drone Photos